gerardpc/python-course/docs/sections/python_libraries/sklearn.md

 ## Other

-- **Pipeline**: A pipeline is a sequence of transformers and predictors.
-Pipelines are very useful to encapsulate the preprocessing and modeling steps in a machine learning workflow.
-- **Model selection**: Model selection is the process of choosing the best model for a given dataset.
-Scikit Learn provides a number of tools to perform model selection, including cross-validation and grid search.
-- **Hyperparameter**: A hyperparameter is a parameter that is not learned by the model, but that is set before training.
-For example, the number of neighbors in a KNN classifier is a hyperparameter.
-- **Grid search**: Grid search is a technique to find the best hyperparameters for a given model.
-It consists of trying all possible combinations of hyperparameters and choosing the one that performs best.
-- **Cross-validation**: Cross-validation is a technique to evaluate a model.
-It consists of splitting the data into training and test sets, training the model on the training set, and evaluating it on the test set.
-This process is repeated several times, and the results are averaged to obtain a more robust evaluation.
-- **Metrics**: Metrics are functions that measure the performance of a model.
-For example, the accuracy is a metric that measures the proportion of correct predictions made by a classifier.
-- **Classification**: Classification is the task of predicting a class from a set of classes.
-For example, predicting whether an email is spam or not is a classification task.
-- **Regression**: Regression is the task of predicting a continuous value.
-For example, predicting the price of a house is a regression task.
 - **Clustering**: Clustering is the task of grouping data points into clusters.
 For example, grouping customers into clusters based on their purchase history is a clustering task.
 - **Dimensionality reduction**: Dimensionality reduction is the task of reducing the number of features in a dataset.
   For example, reducing the number of features in an image to the most important ones is a dimensionality reduction task.
-- **Ensemble**: An ensemble is a model that combines the predictions of several models.
-For example, a random forest is an ensemble of decision trees.